Employment & Severance Agreement Attorney in Fullerton, CA: Eldessouky Law

 Some of the largest employers in Fullerton, CA include:

 - California State University, Fullerton : 3,821 employees

 - Raytheon: 1,446 employees

 - Fullerton Joint Union High School District: 1,078 employees

 The size of the company you work for does not preclude them from following the employment laws that are in place to protect employees from a hostile work environment.
 If you are enduring physical, emotional, psychological, or financial injury because of your employment, contact our skilled attorney today for help.

 Eldessouky Law: Fullerton, CA Employment Law Practice Areas

-Employment law is our key focus at Eldessouky Law, and our attorney prides himself in providing solutions for employees who are suffering from the instability that comes along with our concentrated practice areas.
+Employment law is our key focus at Eldessouky Law, and our Disability Discrimination Attorney prides himself in providing solutions for employees who are suffering from the instability that comes along with our concentrated practice areas.